jfitisoff/site-object/README.md

 # page that contains the complete news post.
 The landing page also has links to navigate to the news
 # page, which has a larger selection of news posts (the last ten most recent posts.)
 class LandingPage < RubyLangSite::Page
-  set_url "/{language}/"  # Sets a templated URL that will be used for navigation (and for URL matching if a URL matcher isn't provided.) use_features :header_bar, :footer_bar  # See HeaderBar and FooterBar page features defined above.
+  # Sets a templated URL that will be used for navigation (and for URL matching if a URL
+  # matcher isn't provided.)
+  set_url "/{language}/"
+  use_features :header_bar, :footer_bar # See HeaderBar and FooterBar defined above.

-  # Create a method that takes all of the landing page post divs and wrap some more functionality around them.
+  # Create a method that takes all of the landing page post divs and wrap some more
+  # functionality around them.
+Also see PostSummary class above.
   def posts
-    @browser.divs(:class, 'post').map { |div| PostSummary.new(div) } # See PostSummary class above.
+    @browser.divs(:class, 'post').map { |div| PostSummary.new(div) }
   end
 end

 # Models the new page, which shows summaries of the last ten most recent posts.
-The user can drill
+The user
-# down on these summaries to read the full story.
+# can drill down on these summaries to read the full story.
 class NewsPage < RubyLangSite::Page
-  set_url "/{language}/news/" # Sets a templated URL that will be used for navigation (and for URL matching if a URL matcher isn't provided.) use_features :header_bar, :footer_bar  # See HeaderBar and FooterBar page features defined above.
+  # Sets a templated URL that will be used for navigation (and for URL matching if a URL
+  # matcher isn't provided.)
+See HeaderBar and FooterBar page features defined above.
+  set_url "/{language}/news/"
+  use_features :header_bar, :footer_bar

-  # Returns all of the post summary divs with a little extra functionality wrapped around them.
+  # Returns all post summary divs with a little extra functionality wrapped around them.
   def posts
-    @browser.divs(:class, 'post').map { |div| PostSummary.new(div) } # See PostSummary class above.
+    @browser.divs(:class, 'post').map { |div| PostSummary.new(div) }
   end
 end

 # This page hosts a single, complete, news post.
-Users get to it by drilling down on sumaries on
+Users get to it by drilling down on
-# the landing page or the news page.
+# summaries on the landing page or the news page.
 class NewsPostPage < RubyLangSite::Page
   set_url_matcher  %r{/en/news/\d+/\d+/\d+/\S+/} #
   disable_automatic_navigation
-  use_features :header_bar, :footer_bar  # See HeaderBar and FooterBar page features defined above.
+  use_features :header_bar, :footer_bar

   element(:post) { |b| Post.new(b.div(:id, 'content-wrapper')) }
 end

 # An element container class.
-This class adds a little bit of functionality to the underlying
+This class adds a little bit of functionality to the
-# element.
+# underlying element.
 class Post < ElementContainer
   def post_title
     links[0]